Agora (organization): Criticism

 In December 2011, officials from the Federal Drug Control Service of Russia (FSKN) in Moscow, in conjunction with State Duma representative Igor Arkhipov found Agora to be in compliance with existing drug control legislation.
 In response to a query by police Lieutenant General V. K. Davydov, FSKN head Vladimir Rosinski said "Our investigation shows that the Inter-regional Association of Human Rights Organizations "Agora" does not engage in propaganda in support of drug legalization and the introduction of replacement therapy (methadone)".

 Meanwhile, the editor in chief of the New Region news agency Yuliya Shatova apologized the next day, saying:

 "I offer you my apologies for yesterday's publication.
 We are currently engaged in formal processes with the journalist who wrote this material.
 Once again please excuse any false statements.
 Obviously, there has been a breach of trust.

 Subsequently New Day published a rebuttal to Arina Morokova's article.

 Targeting

 Agora was one of the first organizations in Russia to be classified as a "foreign agent" based on the Russian foreign agent law, on the grounds that it conducts political activity and receives foreign funding.
 As a response, Agora canceled its sources of foreign money and appealed to be removed from the list, without success.

 On 10 February 2016, the Tatarstan Supreme Court formally ordered the liquidation of Agora.
 It acted on a finding by Russia's Justice Ministry that Agora had engaged in "political activity," since it was attempting to "influence public opinion" through its work.

+International Agora began its activities in 2015 - six months before the liquidation of the Association of the same name.
+On June 19, 2023, the Prosecutor General’s Office of the Russian Federation designated the international human rights group “Agora” as undesirable.